cs3org/OCM-API/IETF-OCM-IP.md

 1. If the credential parses as a JWT, extract the `iss` claim without trusting it; reject the credential if `iss` is missing or is not an `https` URL, and continue with step 2.
-If it does not parse as a JWT — or when the Protocol Server prefers introspection over local verification — validate the credential through Token Introspection
+If it does not parse as a JWT, or when the Protocol Server prefers introspection over local verification, validate the credential through Token Introspection
 instead: an `active` response supplies the fields (`iss`, `sub`, `aud`, `exp`, `client_id`, `ocm_ip`) used in steps 4 to 6, and steps 2 and 3 are skipped; an inactive response means the request is rejected.